JasonLin8888/My-Mindscape/DESIGN.md

 Flask

-Flask is a lightweight web framework for Python that was used to build the backend of the MyMindscape app.
+This is a lightweight web framework for Python that was used to build the backend of the MyMindscape app.
 It handles routing, request handling, and integrates with other libraries.

 CS50 Library